Early Childhood Art Teacher

 Choosing Her Path

 Miss our other Member Spotlights?
-You can still meet Amanda Swift and Carolyn Eby!
+You can still meet Amanda Swift, Carolyn Eby, and Tara Villanueva!

 Want to be in the Spotlight?
 Nominate yourself or a colleague!